GlenKPeterson/Paguro/README.md

 - Java 8 (tested with 64-bit Linux build 1.8.0_51).
 Probably can be meaningfully adapted to work well at least as far back as Java 5 with some work.
 I plan to keep new development work on the main branch, but am very willing to help maintain branches back-ported to Java 7, 6, 5,.... if other people can share the load.
+- Mobile friendly: compiled with -profile compact1.
+Jar file is less than 200K.

 ##Build
 - Maven (tested version: 3.19.0-26 64-bit Linux build)